+MCMS is an AMI recognized school for all levels 0-12, and the only school in the state of WI with this level of recognition at all levels.
 To receive an AMI Certificate of Recognition a school must be in compliance with all of the AMI standards, the most significant of which is that there is an AMI-trained head teacher at the appropriate age level in each classroom.
 Other standards include availability of the complete set of Montessori materials, number of children present, 3-year mixed-age classes and extended work periods of 3 hours.

 For schools that do not meet all of the standards, AMI/USA offers two alternatives: